pwittchen/reactive-client-server/README.md

 Code style
 ----------

-- Code style used by server is called `Square`
+- Code style used by server and client is called `Square`
-- Code style used by client is called `SquareAndroid`
 - Java Code Styles repository by Square is available at: https://github.com/square/java-code-styles

 References